yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/size-provider.md

 #### Make Node size completely synchronized with SGNode size of Component

-Refer to the ComponentInSG type, since SGNode itself has achieved several interfaces of SizeProvider, so it doesn't need to define its SizeProvider, instead, assign _sizeProvider as the SGNode object.
+Refer to the ComponentInSG type, since SGNode itself has achieved several interfaces of SizeProvider, it doesn't need to define its SizeProvider, instead, assign _sizeProvider as the SGNode object.

 ```js
 onLoad: function () {